 Accountability scores are provided for each priority area.
 Student Engagement Indicators are measures outside the four priority areas that affect student success and the soundness of the index.
-Each indicator has a goal, and schools that fail to meet that goal receive a point deduction from their overall score.
+Each indicator has a goal, and schools/districts that fail to meet that goal receive a point deduction from their overall score.
+Schools/districts can meet the goals with a one-year or three-year rate.
 Goals were set by looking at statewide data and establishing thresholds that identify schools contributing the most to lowering Wisconsin’s overall performance in the areas below.

-- Test Participation (minimum 95%) - The calculation is based on three years of data.
-The lowest group rate of all students and subgroups is used for this indicator.
+- Test Participation (minimum 95%) - The lowest group rate of all students and subgroups is used for this indicator.

-- Absenteeism (below 13%) - Related to attendance, the absenteeism rate is the percentage of the school’s students whose attendance rate is 84% and below.
+- Absenteeism (below 13%) - Related to attendance, the school’s absenteeism rate is the percentage of students whose individual attendance rate is 84% and below.

 - Dropout Rates (below 6%)